tableau-mkt-archived/node-tableau-sdk/README.md

 For simplicity, this API borrows the [TableInfo](https://tableau.github.io/webdataconnector/ref/api_ref.html#webdataconnectorapi.tableinfo-1) and [ColumnInfo](https://tableau.github.io/webdataconnector/ref/api_ref.html#webdataconnectorapi.columninfo) data structures from the Tableau Web Data Connector API.
+In addition to the data types supported by the WDC API, you may specify a column with `dataType` set to `spatial` for your spatial data needs.

 ### Create an extract and add data
 ```javascript